guillaumeger/versions_exporter/README.md

 ## Limitations

-- In the case of a deployment or daemonset with multiple pods, versions_exporter will only take the first pod to get the current version.
+- In the case of a deployment or daemonset with multiple containers, versions_exporter will only take the first container to get the current version.
 So you should always specify the main application first.
 - For the moment only deployment and daemonset are supported
+- For the moment only github is supported
 - It is strongly encouraged to add an `app` label to your deployment, as versions_exporter will use this label for the application name.
 Otherwise, it will use the name of the deployment, wich can lead to some unwanted names, with helm for instance.
 - Github as a rate limit of 60/h on api calls for unauthenticated users, so plan accordingly!